-Renaissancewoodworker.com is a project that I, Shannon Rogers, started started more than 5 years ago as an attempt to chronicle the goings on in my wood shop.
+Renaissancewoodworker.com is a project that I, Shannon Rogers, started started back in 2008 as an attempt to chronicle the goings on in my wood shop.
 It started as a blog, added an audio podcast, changed to video, and now is a way of life.
 On this site you will find a love of wood, hand tools, and 18th century period styles.
 However, true to the name, I just can’t be tied down to one interest and you may run into many other styles, techniques, and eccentric oddities of woodworking.

-You can also find me chatting it up with my Wood Talk Online co-hosts Marc Spagnuolo and Matt Vanderlist every other week on Wood Talk, or learn more about wood by checking out my blog for my day job at the J. Gibson McIlvain lumber company, or sharing a love of hand tool woodworking as the Woodworking Shop Master (I love that title!) at The Steppingstone Museum in Havre de Grace, MD.
-In fact, I’m looking for more volunteers to help out in the shop.
-If you are interesting in learning about hand tool woodworking, or just hanging out and playing with tools, then let me know using the contact form below.
+You can also find me chatting it up with my Wood Talk Online co-hosts Marc Spagnuolo and Matt Cremona every week on Wood Talk, or learn more about wood by checking out my blog for my day job at the J. Gibson McIlvain lumber company.

 The pervading theme of this site is a love of the craft and a passion for fine work.
 If you like what you see, come back often.
 If you want to see more, leave a comment below with a suggestion.
 I have plenty of ideas for future videos and projects and love to build things that you want to see.